NJHA Frequently Asked Questions (FAQ)

 Bred-and-Owned Bulls - these are bulls where the junior member owned the dam of the bull at the time the bull was conceived.
 The junior member must be listed as the breeder, first and continuous owner on the registration certificate.

 Steers - these are steers owned by the junior member.
 All steers must be registered by the American Hereford Association and out of a registered sire and dam in order to show at the Junior National Hereford Expo.
+ALL STEERS MUST HAVE A DNA PROFILE ON FILE WITH AHA AT TIME OF ENTRY.
 NO STEER CERTIFICATES WILL BE ACCEPTED.
 STEERS MUST HAVE REGISTRATION PAPERS TO SHOW AT THE JNHE.

 Cow-Calf Pairs - these are cow-calf pairs where the calf is bred-and-owned by the junior member and the date of the transfer of the cow into the junior member's ownership is prior to the conception date for the calf.